 The University of Chicago is justly called the teacher of teachers, because of the number of Chicago graduates who go on to teach and conduct research at colleges and universities in the United States and abroad.
 Together with the support you will receive from your dissertation director during your academic job search, there are several services to help you find an appointment as a professional historian and teacher.

-To receive e-mails of job and workshop announcements you may subscribe yourself to: https://lists.uchicago.edu/web/info/historyjobs.
+To receive e-mails of job and workshop announcements students and alums may subscribe themselves to: https://lists.uchicago.edu/web/info/historyjobs.

 Workshops and Mock Interviews

-In early autumn, History’s Teaching, Fellowships, and Placement Committee offers a workshop on the academic job search for students who are currently on the job market or anticipate being on the market in a year’s time.
+In early autumn, History’s Fellowships and Placement Committee in conjunction with "Making History Work" offers a workshop on the academic job search for students who are currently on the job market or anticipate being on the market in a year’s time.
 The workshop covers such issues as elements of an application and a dossier; tenure-track versus postdoctoral positions; making the short list; interviewing; and campus visits.

 In late November or early December, students who will be interviewing at the American Historical Association’s annual meeting or other conferences can participate in Mock Interviews with members of the History Department faculty.
 Contact the History Department office to schedule an interview.